tanawitpat/kiren-gatsby-contentful/README.md

 ![Build process](https://user-images.githubusercontent.com/25366268/80006436-1144e780-84ef-11ea-8f94-3503272000a2.png)

-To deploy new code, you need to create a pull request to rebase changes onto the production branch.

-**Disclaimer:** This website was built for POC purpose.
+This website was built for POC purpose.
 No part of this website shall be referenced.

 ## Set up